 Forest

 One of Nepal’s primary natural resources is the forest.
 The FAO estimated that 25.4% of Nepal’s total land area was covered by forests in 2005.
 However, in the current situation, this percentage has drastically changed.
-The land that was formerly covered in forest has been converted into cultivable land as a result of the rapid population growth and unchecked urbanisation.
-Therefore, the government of Nepal has split forest regions into three groups in order to safeguard and conserve them.
-They are forests that are conserved, managed for productivity, and protected.
+The land formerly covered in the forest has been converted into cultivable land due to rapid population growth and unchecked urbanisation.
+Therefore, the government of Nepal has split forest regions into three groups to safeguard and conserve them.
+They are conserved forests, managed for productivity, and protected.

 forest of nepal